Mastercard and Visa transaction fee to hike in U.S; will cypto offer merchants better deals?

-They intend to increase interchange fees or the amount of fees paid by merchant to merchant banks when consumers use a credit or debit card to purchase from their stores.
+They intend to increase interchange fees or the number of fees paid by the merchant to merchant banks when consumers use a credit or debit card to purchase from their stores.
 Also set to increase are fees charged by these card companies to merchant banks for processing card payments on behalf of merchants.
-Merchant banks maintain accounts for sellers such as Amazon and Costo and they include JPMorgan, Citigroup and Bank of America in U.S.
+Merchant banks maintain accounts for sellers such as Amazon and Costo and they include JPMorgan, Citigroup, and Bank of America in the U.S.

 Are crypto payment options better for merchants?

 Not clear about whether merchant banks would pass the hike to merchants who would then pass the hike to customers resulting in higher transaction costs on card networks.
 Once the two increase the fees, it is up to the merchant banks to decide to absorb the cost or pass it to their customers.
 The hike of fees may stir another wave of debate regarding crypto payments and whether more merchants should take that option.